George Meany: Campaigns against corrupt unions

-In 1953, under Meany's leadership, the International Longshoremen's Association, accused of racketeering, was expelled from the AFL, an early example of Meany's efforts against corruption and the influence of organized crime in the labor movement.
-After bitter internal reform, the union was readmitted to the now-merged AFL–CIO, in 1959.
+In 1953, the International Longshoremen's Association, accused of racketeering, was expelled from the AFL, an early example of Meany's efforts against corruption and organized crime in unions.
+After internal reform, it was readmitted to the now-merged AFL–CIO, in 1959.

-Meany also fought against corruption in the AFL affiliated United Textile Workers of America from 1952.
+Meany also fought corruption in the AFL affiliated United Textile Workers of America from 1952.
 In 1957, he reported that the president of that union had been stealing more than $250,000.
 Meany also appointed an independent monitor to oversee reform of the union.

-Concerns about corruption and the influence of organized crime in the International Brotherhood of Teamsters, under the leadership of Dave Beck, led Meany to begin a campaign to reform that union in 1956.
-In 1957, in the midst of a fight for control of the union with Jimmy Hoffa, Beck was called before the United States Senate Select Committee on Improper Activities in Labor and Management, commonly called the "McClellan Committee" after its chairman John Little McClellan, of Arkansas.
+Concerns about corruption and the influence of organized crime in the International Brotherhood of Teamsters, managed by Dave Beck, caused Meany to begin a campaign to reform that union in 1956.
+In 1957, amidst a fight for control of the union with Jimmy Hoffa, Beck was called before the United States Senate Select Committee on Improper Activities in Labor and Management, commonly known as the "McClellan Committee" after its chairman John Little McClellan, of Arkansas.

-Televised hearings in early 1957 exposed misconduct by both the Beck and the Hoffa factions of the Teamsters Union.
-Both Hoffa and Beck were indicted, but Hoffa won the battle for control of the Teamsters.
+Televised hearings during early 1957 exposed misconduct by both the Beck and the Hoffa factions of the Teamsters Union.
+Both Hoffa and Beck were indicted, but Hoffa won control of the Teamsters.
 In response, the AFL–CIO instituted a policy that no union official who had taken the Fifth Amendment during a corruption investigation could continue in a leadership position.
 Meany told the Teamsters that they could continue as members of the AFL–CIO if Hoffa resigned as president.
 Hoffa refused, and the Teamsters were ousted from the AFL–CIO on December 6, 1957.
-Meany supported the AFL–CIO's adoption of a code of ethics, in the wake of the scandal.
+Meany endorsed the AFL–CIO's adoption of a code of ethics, after the scandal.

-Meany also led campaigns against organized crime leadership and corruption in the International Jewelry Workers Union, the Laundry Workers International Union, the AFL Distillery Workers, the AFL United Auto Workers, and the Bakery and Confectionery Workers International Union.
-He demanded the firing of corrupt union leaders and internal reorganization of the unions.
-When some unions resisted, he organized their expulsion from the AFL and later from the AFL–CIO, and he even set up rival unions.
-He set up an AFL–CIO Committee on Ethical Practices to investigate misconduct and insisted for unions under investigation to co-operate with its inquiries.
-According to John Hutchinson, a professor at UCLA, "few American union leaders have such a public record of repeated and explicit opposition to corruption."
+Meany also organized campaigns against organized crime and corruption in the International Jewelry Workers Union, the Laundry Workers International Union, the AFL Distillery Workers, the AFL United Auto Workers, and the Bakery and Confectionery Workers International Union.
+He demanded the dismissal of corrupt union officials and internal reorganization of the unions.
+When some unions resisted, he organized their expulsion from the AFL and later from the AFL–CIO, and he even established rival unions.
+He established an AFL–CIO Committee on Ethical Practices to investigate misconduct and insisted for unions being investigated to co-operate with its inquiries.
+According to John Hutchinson, a professor at UCLA, "few American union leaders have such a public record of repeated and explicit opposition to corruption".